sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Challenge questions

 - What the purpose of using "gradle wrapper"?
+- What are the main features of Spring Boot?
 - What is a fat jar?
-How does Spring Boot creats one?
+How does Spring Boot create one?
 - What is 12 factor app?
 (Google it)
   - One of the features of Spring Boot (actually through the Spring Boot Maven/Gradle plugin) is to create a fat jar that contains everything including Tomcat.
     Among the 12 factors, which factor is relevant to creating and deploying the same fat jar over different deployment environment?
 - How does Spring Boot helps with dependency management?
 - What does @SpringBootApplication do?
 What is it made of?
 - Why we use random route in our lab?
-- Try the following commands
+- Try the following cf commands

 ```
 cf target
 cf apps
 cf app pal-tracker
 cf routes
+cf domains
 cf help -a
 ```